teythoon/Insekta/docs/creating_scenarios.rst

 looks like::

    {
+       "image": "scenario.qcow2",
        "name": "simple-buffer-overflow",
        "title": "Exploiting simple buffer overflows",
        "memory": 256,
        "secrets": ["foo", "bar"]
    }

-Currently there are only 4 directives:
+Currently there are 5 directives:

+``image``
+   The filename of the scenario image.

 ``name``
    The name of the scenario.
 Should only contain alphanumeric characters and